hashicorp/consul/docs/cluster-federation/network-areas/README.md

 ## Implementation Overview

 ### Area creation
 Network areas are created with requests to the `/operator/area` HTTP endpoint.
-The area defined in the request is then commited through RAFT and persisted on Consul servers.
+The area defined in the request is then committed through RAFT and persisted on Consul servers.

 Every Consul Enterprise server maintains a reconciliation routine where every 30s it will query the list of areas in the state store, and then join or leave gossip pools to reflect that state.